| Species diversity patterns of free-living marine nematodes in the

 Fig. 1.
 Rarefraction curves for the different

-There is a long tradition in marine ecology to separate the
+zones of the Aegean Sea.| | There is a long tradition in marine ecology to separate the

 environment in different zones where certain assemblages occur, which